kencctt11/kencctt11/README.md

 Collaberators are welcome to contact me about gaining access to my private repositories.

-My Current Projects include BunnyBreeder, MongoDBCRUD, MinimalAPICRUD and ConsoleCommand for Dosker and PowerShell.
+My Current Projects include BunnyBreeder, MongoDBCRUD, MinimalAPICRUD and ConsoleCommand for Docker and PowerShell.
 Also check out my new Twitter Stream App that is a scalable tool for processing current tweets for subjects matter and hastags popularity.